 Chicken, Bok Choy, and Mushroom Stir-fry: A Classic Combination

 Bok Choy and Mushrooms are a classic combination in Chinese cuisine.
-White or brown mushrooms are delicious but affordable.
+Adding white or brown mushrooms makes a delicious but affordable stir-fry.

 This recipe is based on a classic I found in the New York Times cooking section.
 That recipe was good but was also a little on the bland side and contained some expensive and hard-to-find mushrooms and other ingredients.
 This is a far better dish at a far lower price.

-The combination of boy choy and mushrooms is a classic in Chinese cuisine, but the mushrooms tend to be of the type found only in Asian groceries and high-end supermarkets.
-You can certainly use whatever mushroom you have and prefer, but this dish is very good using plain white or brown (baby Bella) mushrooms from any supermarket.
-The bok choy is, alas, a necessity.
-There is no substitute there, but I find it everywhere now.
+The combination of Bok Choy and mushrooms is a classic in Chinese cuisine, but the mushrooms tend to be of the type found only in Asian groceries and high-end supermarkets.
+You certainly use whatever mushroom you have and prefer, but this dish is very good using plain white or brown (baby Bella) mushrooms from any supermarket.
+The Bok Choy is, alas, a necessity.
+There is no substitute there, but it is available everywhere now.

 The Chicken